iandark/argon-one-daemon/README.md

 # Argon One Daemon

 A replacement daemon for the Argon One Raspberry Pi case.
+This will also now support the Argon Artik Fan Hat

 ## How To Install

 I've tried to make the installer as simple as possible.
-After cloning this repo simply run ```make all && sudo make install``` and that's it your argonone case is now up and running!
+After cloning this repo simply run ```./configure && make all && sudo make install``` You may need to reboot for full functionality.

 ## Configuration